Properly fund Connecticut’s Independent Living Centers

 What is the mission of ILCs?

-Independent Living Centers, whose staff is at least 51 percent people with disabilities, empower people with any disability to live, work and thrive in the community, providing five federally-required core services:
+Independent Living Centers, whose staff is at least 51 percent people with disabilities, empower other people with any disability to live, work and thrive in the community, providing five federally-required core services:

 - Information and referral;